Fifth disease: Diagnosis

-Fifth disease is transmitted primarily by respiratory secretions (saliva, mucus, etc.), but can also be spread by contact with infected blood.
-The incubation period (the time between the initial infection and the onset of symptoms) is usually between 4 and 21 days.
-Individuals with fifth disease are most infectious before the onset of symptoms.
-Typically, school children, day-care workers, teachers, and parents are most likely to be exposed to the virus.
-When symptoms are evident, the risk of transmission is small; therefore, symptomatic individuals do not need to be isolated.
-Vertical transmission from maternal infection may also occur, which can lead to hydrops fetalis due to the infection's detrimental effects on red blood cell production.
+Aside from diagnosing fifth disease with laboratory tests, it is crucial to monitor fetal blood flow in the brain.
+This involves looking for signs of moderate to severe anemia using an ultrasound.

 Treatment

-Treatment is supportive, as the infection is frequently self-limiting.
-No specific therapy is recommended.
-Antipyretics are commonly used to reduce fevers.
-In cases of arthropathy, such as those with arthritis or arthralgia, non-steroidal anti-inflammatories (NSAIDs) or other ant-inflammatories can be used.
-The rash usually does not itch, but can be mildly painful.
+Treatment for fifth disease is primarily symptomatic and supportive as the infection is frequently self-limiting.
+A self-limiting infection typically does not require treatment, such as medication, and will heal independently.
+While there is currently no specific therapy recommendation for fifth disease, symptom management can be attempted with over-the-counter medications.
+Antipyretics, such as acetaminophen, are commonly used to reduce fevers.
+In cases of joint disease, such as those with arthritis or arthralgia, treatment options can include medications that reduce inflammation, like non-steroidal anti-inflammatories (NSAID); or other anti-inflammatories can be used.
+It is essential to never give children aspirin for any of their symptoms due to the risk of Reye's syndrome.
+Conservative treatment targeted to relieve people with symptoms of joint disease caused by fifth disease has also utilized acupuncture, physical therapy exercises, and chiropractic care along with pharmacologic management.
+Other forms of treatment include plenty of rest, increased daily fluids, nutritious daily meal intake, medication adherence and overall wellbeing.

+The rash usually does not itch but can be mildly painful.
 The rash itself is not considered contagious.
 The infection generally lasts about 5 to 10 days.
-Stress, hot temperatures, exercise, and exposure to sunlight can contribute to reoccurrence within months of the initial infection.
+Stress, hot temperatures, exercise, and exposure to sunlight can contribute to recurrence within months of the initial infection.
 Upon resolution, immunity is considered life-long.
 Populations at greater risk of complications (see below) may need referral to a specialist.
 Anemia is a more severe complication that could result from parvovirus B19 infection and requires a blood transfusion as part of therapy.